-Dr. Malcolm Horneck McKay was born at the Public General Hospital in Chatham to Malcolm McKay and the former Hazel Belle Horneck on April 29, 1930.
-He had a younger sister named Ann Elizabeth who was born in 1932.
-He received his elementary schooling at the Central Public School in Chatham and he attended Chatham Collegiate Institute for high school.
+Dr. Malcolm Horneck McKay was born at the Public General Hospital in Chatham on the 29th of April, 1930.
+He was the eldest of 2 children born to Malcolm McKay and the former Hazel Belle Horneck.
+His father was a plumber and his sister’s name was Ann Elizabeth McKay (born in 1932).
+Dr. McKay received his elementary schooling at the Central Public School in Chatham and he attended Chatham Collegiate Institute for high school.

-Dr. McKay enrolled in the medical program at The University of Toronto Faculty of Medicine, and graduated in 1954.
-He then completed a two year internship in Family Medicine at the Hamilton General Hospital.
+Dr. McKay graduated from The University of Toronto Faculty of Medicine in 1954.
+He then completed a two year internship in family medicine at the Hamilton General Hospital.

 In 1955, Dr. McKay married Chatham native Elizabeth Ann “Beth” Reynolds, whom he had met in kindergarten.
 Mrs. McKay graduated from The University of Western Ontario and the Ontario College of Education.
-Her parents were Mr and Mrs. Roy Reynolds and she had 3 brothers; Robert, William and Barrie.
+Her parents were Roy Sidney Reynolds and the former Dorothy Margaret Jane Birch.
+Her father was a Manager at the Public Works Department in the City of Chatham and she had 3 brothers; Robert, William and Barrie.

 In the late 1960’s Dr. McKay sat on a committee of 19 people, including Dr. John Robert Holmes, that was presenting information to the Province of Ontario attempting to have a college built in Chatham.
-The committee was successful when St. Clair College opened in 1972.
+The committee was successful and St. Clair College opened its doors in 1972.

 Dr. and Mrs. McKay were residing at 542 King Street West in 1974.
 For his community service and dedication to the medical profession, Dr. McKay was awarded the Glen Sawyer Service Award in 1999.
 He also received the Order of Huron Award in 1989, which is presented to those individuals who show commitment to their local Anglican Church.